 An intensive exploration of photography as an expressive medium.
-Initially, specific assignments introduce students to basic camera and darkroom operations; students will then take on more extended problems requiring self-direction.
+Initially, specific assignments introduce students to basic camera and darkroom operations: students will then take on more extended problems requiring self-direction.
+Non-manipulation of subject and the traditional 'found moment' are emphasized.
 A final portfolio is required for this course.